acao780/Making-Journey/journal-pages/week-02.md

 ### What I Chose to Work With

-For this week's interactive data portrait, I chose to continue with the **same data from Week 1**—"what makes me laugh and when".
-I collected 19 laughter events over one week, each with a day, time, what caused the laughter, and type (Social, Media, In-class, Random).
-I kept the same color coding system to maintain consistency with my hand-drawn portrait.
+I decided to use the same data from my first week about what makes me laugh and when I laugh because I already knew the information very well.
+I kept the same colors for the different categories like yellow for social and blue for media so that my new project matches my old drawing.
+Using the same data helped me focus more on learning how to use the computer code instead of worrying about new information.

 For this week, I experient p5.js by following the slides, and here are the pictures:
 ![in class task](../assets/week-02/inclass%20task.png)